Data Processing Agreement

 - You instruct us to delete the data

-Post-termination, data is retained according to our Privacy Policy retention schedule.
+Post-termination, data is retained according to Section 4.8 of this DPA.

 2.4 Nature and Purpose of Processing